Wangt-CN/VC-R-CNN/README.md

 ## VC Feature

-For easy-to-use, here we directly provide the pretrained VC Features on the entire **MSCOCO dataset** based on the [Up-Down](https://github.com/peteanderson80/bottom-up-attention) feature's boxes in the below links.
+For easy-to-use, here we directly provide the pretrained VC Features on the entire **MSCOCO dataset** based on the [Up-Down](https://github.com/peteanderson80/bottom-up-attention) feature's boxes in the below links (This feature is a beta version and we would further fine-tune our VC Feature for better downstream performance).
 The features are stored in tar.gz format.